Do I have a work injury claim?

 What if I was partly responsible for the accident?

-You may, for example, be injured in a car accident that was not your fault.
-If your injuries were worsened because you were not wearing a seatbelt, it might be argued that you were 50% responsible for your injuries.
-In this example, you would receive 50% of the compensation you would otherwise have received if you had been wearing a seatbelt.
+For example, if you were injured in a car accident that was not your fault but your injuries were worsened because you were not wearing a seatbelt, it might be argued that you were 50% responsible for your injuries.
+In this case, you would receive 50% of the compensation you would otherwise have received.

-Contributory negligence is less clear cut and therefore less likely if the accident occurred at work.
-The employees work environment, training and experience level will all be taken into account.
-The courts will also consider whether the employee acted reasonably when taking the risk that led to the accident.
+Contributory negligence is less clear cut if the accident occurred at work.
+Your work environment, training and experience level will all be taken into account.
+The courts will also consider whether you acted reasonably when taking the risk that led to the accident.
+However, if you behaved recklessly, a finding of contributory negligence is still possible.